mschnaars/mschnaars.github.io/pages/avalon6/managing_content/avalon6_item_access_control.md

 Item
 : {{site.data.definitions.item}}

-## Published vs. Unpublished

-The following instructions for setting access Control and granting special access refer specifically to published Items.
-Unpublished Items, regardless of their access levels, are viewable only by Collection Staff.
-Leave Items unpublished if their details (metadata, structure, access control, etc.) are not yet finalized.
+## Item Discovery

+__Hide this item from search results__
+: The item is available via URL only, and does not appear through search or browse.
+Choose this option when the item needs restriction, but the person to whom access is being granted is not an authenticated user.

-## Access Control Levels
+## Item Access

-Access to specific Items is set manually when Items are created.
+Access control is assigned when items are created.

 {% include image.html file="doc_images/access_control.png" alt="access control options" %}

-* _Available to the general public_ : anyone can view this Item, even if they are not logged in as an Authenticated User.
+__Available to the general public__
+: Anyone can view this item, even if they are not logged in as an authenticated user.

-* _Logged in users only_ : only Authenticated Users may view this Item, and the Item is not discoverable to the general public.
+__Logged in users only__
+: Only authenticated users may view this item.

+__Collection staff only__
-* _Collection staff only_ : only Collection Staff may view this item.
+: Only collection staff may view this item.

-Additionally, "Hide this item from search results" can be used to make an Item available via URL only, as the Item will not appear using browse or search.
-This can be useful when the person to whom access is being granted does not have a username or account with Avalon.
-The item is considered available to the general public, but access is only available through a URL.

-## Special Access
+## Assign Special Access

 Beyond the access control levels defined above, special access can be given to individuals, specific groups of users, and certain IP addresses or range of IP addresses.
+Assigning special access is useful when individual items need special handling, due to sensitive content, privacy concerns, legal requirements, etc.

 {% include image.html file="doc_images/special_access.png" alt="special access controls" %}

-* _Avalon User_ : access to an Item can be limited to individual Authenticated Users.
-Add username(s) to grant access to the Item.
+__Avalon User__
+: Access is granted to individual authenticated users.
+Enter a username/email address to grant access.

+__Avalon Group__
-* _Avalon Group_ : access to an Item can be limited to a pre-defined group of Authenticated Users, e.g. members of a class or department.
-Select the pre-defined group from the drop-down menu to grant access to the Item.
-If a group needs to be added, contact an Avalon group manager or Administrator.
+: Access is granted to a pre-defined group of authenticated users (e.g. members of a class or department).
+Select a group from the list to grant access.
+If a group needs to be added, contact an Avalon administrator.

+__External Group__
-* _External Group_ : access to an Item can be limited to groups defined by external services, such as a Learning Management System like Canvas or an LDAP group.
+: Access is granted to a group defined by an external services (e.g. Learning Management System or LDAP).

+__IP Address or Range__
-* _IP Address or Range_ : access to an Item can be limited to an IP address or range of addresses, e.g. a specific computer lab or group of devices.
+: Access is granted to an IP address or range of addresses (e.g. computer lab or group of devices).

   * Examples:
     * 255.0.1.10
     * 255.0.1.10/21
     * 255.0.1.10/255.255.255.0
     * 2001:0db8:85a3:0000:0000:8a2e:0370:7334.

-Each type of special access can be further limited to a date range.
-This can be useful if access should be limited to a short time span (e.g. a week or a month) or a pre-determined set of dates (e.g. the duration of a semester or an eight-week course).
+Special access can be further limited using a date range.
+Setting a date range is useful if access should be limited to a short time span (e.g. a week or a month) or a pre-determined date range (a semester or eight-week course).

+{{site.data.alerts.warning}}
+Leaving <b>Begin Date</b> empty will default to the current date, but <b>End Date</b> is required for date ranges.
+{{site.data.alerts.end}}

 {% include links.html %}